 Centro Escolar México Junior College (CEMJC) is a Belizean tertiary education institution in the Corozal District.
 Its mission is to provide opportunities for students from rural communities to engage in tertiary level applied sciences.
 Blue Ventures works with the Natural Resource Management class on survey techniques, data management, analysis, interpretation and reporting.

-The Southern Environmental Association (SEA), based in Placencia, co-manages Gladden Spit and Silk Cayes Marine Reserve and Laughing Bird Caye National Park.
-Together, Blue Ventures and SEA are tackling the lionfish invasion coordinating the annual Placencia Lionfish Tournament and monitoring lionfish populations to determine effective management strategies.
+The Southern Environmental Association (SEA) is working with Blue Ventures in Belize to tackle the lionfish invasion by coordinating Placencia’s annual lionfish tournament and monitoring lionfish populations to determine effective management strategies.

 The Rufford Foundation has supported our turtle research in southwest Madagascar.